It’s not a new concept that to reduce total daily calories is to avoid adding sugar, whenever possible, to anything we consume.

 If you prepare one cup after another to recharge your caffeine levels, then it will most likely lead to sugary food cravings.

 Drinking coffee gets your heart rate up and has the potential to increase weight loss results in the short-term.

-Long-term coffee consumption you can become more tolerant and get hooked on caffeine.
+With long-term coffee consumption, you can become more tolerant and get hooked on caffeine.
 Effects of caffeine are usually less pronounced in regular coffee drinkers.
 Nonetheless, it certainly gives you a boost if you’re after a pre-workout to fuel your workout.

 One study found it makes your immune system stronger with a higher consumption of coffee associated with lower risk of death.(1)